Purple Haze released statement after multiple injured at nightclub shooting

-MEMPHIS, Tenn. - Memphis police have identified the suspect wanted for the shooting at a downtown Memphis night club that sent four people to the hospital Monday.
+MEMPHIS, Tenn. - UPDATE (9/12 7:40 PM) Police said the suspect wanted for the shooting at a downtown Memphis night club is in custody.

-Investigators are now searching for Jeremy Beck, 32, in connection with the shooting at Purple Haze.
+MPD said Jeremy Beck, 32, who is accused of shooting and injuring multiple people at Purple Haze, was taken into police custody Wednesday.

-An arrest warrant has been issued for Beck, as he is now identified as the person responsible for the shooting.

 ORIGINAL STORY: